CommittedTeam/CommitCanvas/README.md

 ## Run the main application

-To run the sample program run the following commands:
+During development to run the program please run the following command first, that will activate the virtual environment:

 - `poetry shell`

+Then run the following command to run the program:

 - `commitcanvas`

+You can run the program with following command as well:

+- `poetry run commitcanvas`

+Note that after package build, this will automatically be converted into an entrypoint.
+And after installation this entrypoint will create a command `commitcanvas` in the Python environment.

 ## Run the tests